-What information regarding malpractice payments for physicians must be reported to the NPDB?
+What information regarding malpractice payments for physicians must be reported to the Data Bank?

-Medical malpractice payers must report to the NPDB any payment made on behalf of a physician in full or partial settlement or satisfaction of a written medical malpractice claim or judgment against a physician.
+Medical malpractice payers must report to the Data Bank any payment made on behalf of a physician in full or partial settlement or satisfaction of a written medical malpractice claim or judgment against a physician.
 The report must be made by the payer within 30 days of the payment and the report must include, among other things:

 The name, address (work, and home if known), social security number, date of birth, each professional school attended (and year of graduation), and license number of the physician for whose benefit the payment was made (including the field of licensure and state of issue).